oldscienceguy/PebbleSDR/README.md

 * Scrolling Left or Right changes the frequency in 100hz increments.
 * Changing the mixer frequency using Arrows or Scrolling also will automatically reset the LO when scrolling off either end of the spectrum.
 This provides an easy to use continuous tuning mode.

-###Spectrum Display Selector
+* ####Spectrum Display Selector
-1. Spectrum: The entire spectrum is displayed (see Span below).
+1. Spectrum: The entire spectrum is displayed.
 The height the spectrum indicates the power (db) of the signal.
 2. Waterfall Display: A standard waterfall is displayed.
 Colors indicate the power (db) of the signal.
+3. Spectrum/Spectrum: The spectrum window is split into a top and bottom, separated by an adjustable splitter.
+Grab the splitter and drag up or down to change the sizes of the two windows.
+The upper window can also be zoomed on the currently selected frequency, to show finer granularity.
+See Spectrum Zoom below
+4. Spectrum/Waterfall: Spectrum on top, waterfall on bottom
+5. Waterfall/Waterfall: Waterfall on top, waterfall on bottom
-3. No Display: This turns off the spectrum and collapses the display to save room.
+6. No Display: This turns off the spectrum and collapses the display to save room.
 This can be used when running on a system that does not have enough CPU to keep everything updated.

-###Spectrum db Full Scale (FS)spinner
+* ####Spectrum db Full Scale (FS)spinner
 This can be used to set the full scale value of the spectrum display, effectively increasing or decreasing the resolution.
 The default range is -120db (waterfall black) to -50db (waterfall red).
 If the Waterfall is washed out, increase the FS db displayed to -30.
 If no signals are visible, decrease the FS db displayed to -70.
 Easier to see when you try it than to explain

-###Spectum db Base Scale (BS) spiner
+* ####Spectum db Base Scale (BS) spiner
 This can be used to set the base value for the spectrum display.
 It is usually used to 'hide' the noise floor so that just the signals that are greater than the BS value are shown.

-###Spectrum Updates Per Second (x/sec) spinner
+* ####Spectrum Updates Per Second (x/sec) spinner
 This can be used to speed up or slow down the spectrum display to match your preferences or the band being monitored.
 The range is 0 to 30, but 10 is usually a good default.
 Faster updates == more CPU, so if your computer is running 'hot' try slowing down the update rate.
 Note: If set to zero, the spectrum display is temporarily frozen and won't update again until you set a rate greater than zero.

-###Spectrum Zoom
-This is one of my favorite features and makes devices that support large bandwidth, like the rtl-sdr and AFEDRI, more useful.
+* ####Spectrum Zoom (only in split window display) This is one of my favorite features and makes devices that support large bandwidth, like the rtl-sdr and AFEDRI, more useful.
 The problem with large bandwidths is that it can be difficult or impossible to see close signals.
 This can always be addressed by powering off the device, changing to a lower sample rate, and restarting, but that's very inconvenient.
-The Zoom control lets you smoothly zoom on the selected frequency and see a second Waterfall or Spectrum display with the smaller bandwidth and higher resolution.
+The Zoom control lets you smoothly zoom on the selected frequency and see a second Waterfall or Spectrum display with the smaller bandwidth and higher resolution in the top display.

-The selector has three choices
-**Off**: No Zoom
-**Spect**: Zoom using the same FFT and bin resolution as main display
-**HiRes**: Zoom using a dedicated FFT that typically has a bandwidth of approx 60kHz and therefore much higher resolution, especially when the main spectrum has a much larger bandwidth.

 The zoomed display always has the selected frequency in the center.
 Clicking on another signal in the zoomed display changes the frequency so that signal is now centered in the zoom display.

-Try sliding the Zoom control back and forth on a busy part of the band to see how it works.
+Clicking the Hi-Res button switches the upper window to use a different FFT with more resolution, but lower bandwidth.

-###Data Modems
+###Data Modems (WIP)
 Pebble support plugin data modems.
 This feature is under development and only the Morse modem is currently functional.
 Data modems can be independently developed and distributed without requiring new builds of Pebble.
 Pebble looks in the 'plugins' directory on startup to build the menu.

-###No Data
+* ####No Data
 This collapses the modem display if previously open

-###Band Data
+* ####Band Data
 This is a special modem (not in plugins) that will be used to display extended band and station information.
 In this release it is only used in FM Stereo to display RDS station information.

-###Example Modem
+* ####Example Modem
 This is a 'Hello World' plugin for testing

-###Morse Modem
+* ####Morse Modem (WIP)
 Make sure you are in the correct CWU or CWL mode and tune until you get maximum levels in the bar graph.
 Detected WPM is dynamically updated and displayed.
 WPM can be locked by checking the box.
 Output can be temporarily turned off and on to 'freeze' the display if needed.
 Just because, you can select character only display, dot-dash only display, or mixed.
 Reset button puts everything back to defaults in case internal tracking algorithms get confused.

-###RTTY Modem
+* ####RTTY Modem
 Not functional

-###WWV Modem
+* ####WWV Modem
 Not functional

 ###AGC